 Plenty, though most of it is from Rowland’s later years, when perhaps he had more time to spend on his many non-medical interests.

-POEMS BY OSCAR WILDE
+HE OWNED BOOKS OF POEMS BY OSCAR WILDE

 The Library of William Andrews Clark Junior issued by the William Andrews Clark Memorial Library.
 Compiler/editor Robert Ernest Cowan.
 San Francisco: published by the Library and printed by John Henry Nash 1922.
 Library is part of the collections of the University of California.
 Volume 1: Poems, Plays and Wildeiana: p10-11.